ketaslava/multiclicker/README.md

 4. Paste "USB OPTICAL MOUSE" to the config/device_name.txt file and save it

 # Run
 1. Use "sudo sh ./run.sh" to build and run program.
-Also you can use "./dist/main" to run program instantly
+Also you can use "sudo ./dist/main" to run program instantly

 # Troubleshooting
 * You can adjust settings in src/main.cpp file